-With the Zoom plug-in for the CLE, it is now easier than ever to enhance your course with the web conferencing capabilities of Zoom.
-Administer online office hours, deliver a presentation with screen sharing, lead study groups, or create an always-open online conference room for students to drop-in and collaborate with each other.
+With the Zoom plug-in for the CLE, you can administer online office hours, deliver a presentation with screen sharing, lead study groups, or create an always-open online conference room for students to drop-in and collaborate with each other.
 The Zoom platform provides two-way, real-time video and audio communication tools via the Internet.
 For UCSF faculty, staff and students, it is free to use.
 The Zoom plug-in simplifies the process of creating and joining Zoom meetings from within the CLE.

 The process for adding a Zoom meeting to a CLE course is just like adding any activity to a course, and can be done by anyone with an editing role in the course.
 Anyone with access to the course can view the activity, including students and participants.